 Eminent domain is the power of government to take private property and use it for public use.
 Public use includes the traditional government activities of building roads, government and public facilities such as government buildings and parks, as well as more generally beneficial activities assured through protection of scenic areas, wetlands, and historic landmarks.
 If the government zones a piece of property such that the property owner can no longer effectively use the parcel of land, eminent domain may be applicable, and the property owner may be able to sue for compensation because the land has been "taken" by the government.
 Learn more about Eminent Domain.

-Zoning changes could open up a whole new world of possibilities for using your real property, or they could have a disastrous impact.
-Before tackling zoning changes yourself it would be wise to consult with a professional.
+Zoning changes and variances could open up a whole new world of possibilities for using your real property, or they could have a disastrous impact.
+Before tackling these issues yourself it would be wise to consult with a professional.
 Contact a local attorney for a free initial case review to discuss possible changes in zoning and learn more about your options and the consequences of different changes.